wp-plugins/football-pool/readme.txt

 === Football Pool ===
 Contributors: AntoineH
-Tags: football, soccer, voetbal, pool, poule, game, prediction, competition, euro2012, uefa2012, fifa worldcup, uefa championship, fantasy football
+Tags: football, soccer, voetbal, pool, poule, game, prediction, competition, euro2012, uefa2012, fifa worldcup, uefa championship, fantasy football, champions league
 Requires at least: 3.1
 Tested up to: 3.4.2
 Stable tag: 1.4.5
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=S83YHERL39GHA

 This plugin adds a fantasy football pool to your blog.
-Standard installation contains data for the UEFA 2012 European championship.
-But you can change the teams and matches, e.g. to a national competition.
+Standard installation contains data for the UEFA 2012 European championship, but you can change the teams and matches, e.g. to a national competition.

 == Description ==
 Logged in users of your blog can predict outcomes of matches and earn extra points with bonus questions.
 Every player can view scores and charts of the other pool contenders.